50+ Employee Satisfaction Survey Questions (2026 Guide)

 11. Which benefit matters most to you that [company] does not currently offer?

-• Surfaces unmet benefit needs.
-Common responses often cluster around 2-3 themes (flexible scheduling, childcare support, professional development budgets).
+- Surfaces unmet benefit needs.
+Common responses cluster around flexible scheduling, childcare support, and professional development budgets.
+For a focused benefits assessment, use the employee benefits survey template.

 12. I feel recognized and rewarded for strong performance.